 Idea: Newcastle Brown Ale wanted to take part in the Super Bowl ad circus, but it did not have a spare $5 million to pay for it.
 So, It decided to ask other brands to chip in.

 Strategy: The British ale company put out a message asking other brands to contribute to the cost of the ad in return for placement within it.
-The crowdfunding model attracted almost 400 interested brands.
+The crowdfunding model attracted almost 400 interesting brands.

 Effectiveness: The ad released during the big game featured 38 brands in 60 seconds.
 In the weeks prior to the Super Bowl, the ad received 2 billion media impressions.